miguelgrinberg/react-flask-app/inbox/email_4.md

 ## Tips

-Take a look at MovieCard.jsx and look for this block of code:
+Take a look at [MovieCard](../src/components/MovieCard.jsx) and look for this block of code:

               <div className="relative top-[-20px] text-center">
                  <h1 className="text-sm text-secondary">{Title}</h1>